 As Cal Poly closely monitors the COVID-19 outbreak, it is essential that students, faculty and staff members are well-informed.
 Cal Poly’s top priority is the safety, health and well-being of all campus community members and visitors during this time.
 The university is working with the County of San Luis Obispo Public Health Department and the Centers for Disease Control and Prevention (CDC) in proactive pandemic planning.
 In all actions, Cal Poly is following the guidance of local health officials.

 There are now 21,369 confirmed cases in San Luis Obispo County.
 For more information, visit the San Luis Obispo County Emergency Information website.

 To date, Cal Poly is aware of 1,879 Cal Poly community members with confirmed COVID-19 tests.
 View all campus updates here.

 For a list of all campus updates and communications please visit https://coronavirus.calpoly.edu/campus-updates

 Classes were scheduled to start March 29.
-The final day of in-person classes will be June 4 and final examination period will be from June 7 to June 11 For more information visit coronavirus.calpoly.edu/campus-updates
+The final day of in-person classes was June 4 and final examination period is from today until June 11.
+For more information visit coronavirus.calpoly.edu/campus-updates

 University Housing currently remains open at a lower capacity this spring.
 Students choosing to live on campus still have the opportunity to make new friends, engage with the San Luis Obispo community, and participate in different academic and social events while continuing to follow specific guidelines in order to preserve the health and wellbeing of themselves and others.
 Certain accommodations have been implemented such as reconfigured common rooms and study spaces, virtual events hosted by residential advisors, frequent custodial cleaning of shared surfaces, open mail and package services, and more.
 Visit Cal Poly’s University Housing website for additional information.